romeovs/creep/README.md

    $ fontforge creep.bsd
    ```
 2. select `File > Generate Fonts`
+3. from the left dropdown select `No Outline Font`
-3. from the dropdown select `Apple bitmap only sfnt (dfont)`
+4. from the right dropdown select `Apple bitmap only fnt (dfont)`
-4. click `Save`
+5. click `Save`
-5. open the dfont file in Font Book.app
+6. open the `.dfont` file in Font Book.app
-6. You're done!
+7. You're done!

+Alternativatly you can download one of the [releases](https://github.com/romeovs/creep/releases),
+these are not the latest versions of the font but I will try to update them regulary so you don't
+have to go trought these steps.

 I'm not a professional font creator so there are some quirks in the character
 sizing.
 To get past these I set the line height to 0.85 and the character spacing